MicrosoftDocs/SupportArticles-docs/Microsoft365/admin/access-management/connect-msolservice-office-365-azure.md

 ---
 title: The user name or password is incorrect when you use connect-MSOLService
-description: Fixes an issue in which you receive an error when you use connect-MSOLService to connect to Office 365.
+description: Fixes an issue in which you receive an error when you use connect-MSOLService to connect to Microsoft 365.
 author: MaryQiu1987
 manager: dcscontentpm
 localization_priority: Normal